-If you've inherited a home in the Katy or Houston area, we can help you get it sold - fast.
+If you've inherited a home in the Katy or Houston area or anywhere else nationwide, we can help you get it sold - fast.
 We'll do a walkthrough of the house, present you with comparable sales, give our assessment of the home and any needed repairs, and present you with an offer that details how we arrived at our numbers.
 We can purchase the home in cash and close in as little as ten days.

 Inherited Home FAQs

 You'll find a list of the frequently asked questions we receive from homeowners in general here.
-You'll find a list of inherited house specific frequently asked questions below.
+You'll find a list of inherited home specific frequently asked questions below.

 What are the tax implications of selling an inherited home?

-If the house is full of stuff, do I need to clean it out?
+If the house is full of stuff, do I need to clean it out before selling?

 What if the home was inherited by multiple people?